hauke96/qgis-outdoor-map/README.md

 ## TODOs

-* Merged line segments of hiking route relations with comma-separated list of name/ref values
-* Direction-arrow of waterway labels is not always working (pointing to opposite direction)
 * Handle ways under construction, private ways and those with access=no
 * Add scale and scale-bar to layout